 Economics of trustworthiness

 As suspect as such a calculation may sound, trust builds value—assuming it is authentic.
 That means, in any ongoing exchange between two parties, it requires that both sides risk vulnerability.
 Moreover, as a kind of currency, trust has very little intrinsic value when it is banked.
-But when invested by leaders in relationships with stakeholders, it enables activities and responses that can help build, or rebuild, organizations.
+But when invested by leaders in relationships with stakeholders, it enables activities and responses that can help build, or rebuild, organisations.
 It is, as one leader put it, the invisible bond in every relationship.7

 As such, trust is a key ingredient in binding consumers and employees to a brand.
 A study of Canadian consumers found that 85% were more likely to sever their existing relationship with a company as a result of a negative trust event.8 In The chemistry of trust, a wide-ranging study into how executives build and sustain trust among their stakeholders, interviews with executives revealed that many of them “appreciated the importance of trust in navigating complexity during times of change.”
 The executives also pinpointed “the need to build or rebuild trust with… their employees, suppliers, regulators, and the communities in which they operate.”9